mtzaquia/MTZTableViewManager/README.md

 userRow.availableOptions = allUsers;
 ```

-* This row will most likely require a converter to work properly, to be able to map to and from the field value.
 * If you set available options, you must also use `UITextField` as a form field, as we replace the `inputView` with the adequate picker.

 ### Converters